Looking to shift your work-life balance? We at ViaTravelers have always believed that working remotely while traveling is THE work-life balance.

 1. Reliable and safe internet connection

 If you plan to stay at an Airbnb, you can ask the owners about the internet speeds at the property.
 However, speed is not the only priority to have.
-Many networks at hotels or other public locations can lack even the most basic security mechanisms.
+Many networks at hotels or other public locations can lack the most basic security mechanisms.
 For instance, they might not encrypt traffic, making it possible to snoop on your activities.

-Essentially, a VPN encrypts your internet traffic, covering the network’s potential security gaps.
+A VPN encrypts your internet traffic, covering the network’s potential security gaps.
 Therefore, snoopers and network managers should not be able to see what you do online.
 The security of your data is essential, so don’t take this precaution lightly.
 After all, you won’t only be dealing with personal data.
 Some exchanges of files and information will contain confidential corporate data.
 Please protect it from anyone attempting to eavesdrop.

 2. Pack appropriately